nextui-org/nextui/.changeset/tough-mangos-deliver.md

 ---
-"@nextui-org/theme": minor
+"@nextui-org/theme": patch
 ---

-Updates the text colors for the flat variant in the theme so that elements using this variant are accessible
+Updates the text colors for the flat variant in the theme so that elements using this variant are accessible (#3738)